Senate bill will narrow income eligibility for $1,400 stimulus checks | NewsChannel 3-12

 Unlike the previous two rounds, adult dependents — including college students — are expected to be eligible for the payments.

 The House bill had already narrowed the eligibility compared earlier rounds of stimulus payments.
-It still would have sent money to more than 93% of tax filers, according to the nonpartisan Tax Foundation.
+It still would have sent money to more than 93% of tax filers, according to estimates from both the Penn Wharton Budget Model and the nonpartisan Tax Foundation.
+The Senate version will deliver money to about 90% of families.

-The federal government sent payments worth up to $1,200 per person last year and up to $600 in January.
-The next round is intended to top off the $600 checks so that individuals receive a total of $2,000.

 Senate Democratic leaders are set to move the bill forward this week but are continuing to finalize the text.
 With a 50-50 party split, they will need the support of the entire caucus.